epfl-ada/ada-2021-project-salazar-gang/README.md

     - [Democratic and Republican Views of Climate Change (2018)](https://climatecommunication.yale.edu/visualizations-data/partisan-maps-2018/)<br />

 # Proposed additional datasets
-<p align= "justify">The informations about the frequency of research of a certain topic on google will be retrieved using **Google Trends**.
+<p align= "justify">The informations about the frequency of research of a certain topic on google will be retrieved using Google Trends.
 It will give informations about the influence of the social media on the population.</p>

 # Methods
 **Sorting out quotes based on topic:**<br />